 Do you want your cats or dogs to eat veges?
 Here is a healthy mix to help your pet maintain a balanced diet.
-The vegetables & fruits we have chosen is a brilliant mix of antioxidants which are known healthy options to maintain the immune system.
+The vegetables & fruits we have chosen are a brilliant mix of antioxidants which are known as healthy options to maintain the immune system.

 Kale is a nutritional standout in three basic areas:

 - Antioxidant and anti-inflammatory nutrients

 Blueberries are a very good source of vitamin K, vitamin C, and Manganese.
 Blueberries are also a good source of fiber and copper.
 Blueberries are phytonutrient superstars.

 Avocados are a good source of pantothenic acid, dietary fiber, Vitamin K, Copper, Folate, Vitamin B6, Potassium, Vitamin E, and Vitamin C.

 Although they are fruits, avocados have a high-fat content of between 71 to 88% of their total calories—about 20 times the average for other fruits.
 A typical avocado contains 30 grams of fat, but 20 of these grams are health-promoting monounsaturated fats, especially oleic acid.

 Some calcium is obtained through the blood that is consumed through raw products; however, your pet’s main supply of calcium is produced by your pet’s natural internal system when fed a balanced raw diet.